-- Moderation Cats can develop a taste for treats and avoid their own food. - Limit people food Cat food is specially formulated to meet your cat's nutritional needs for good health. - 3.
-Avoid toxic foods Raisins, grapes, onions, alcohol, salt, and tea can be toxic to your cat. - Ban begging When giving your cat a treat, avoid doing it at the dinner table when you're eating or at kitty's insistence. - 5.
+- Limit people food Cat food is specially formulated to meet your cat's nutritional needs for good health. - 3.
+Avoid toxic foods Raisins, grapes, onions, alcohol, salt, and tea can be toxic to your cat. - 4.
+Ban begging When giving your cat a treat, avoid doing it at the dinner table when you're eating or at kitty's insistence. - 5.
 Cat treats add calories Fast weight gain can be dangerous, so remember ... treats should be few and far between. - 6.
-Catnip A member of the mint family, catnip is a wonderful occasional treat for cats over 6 months of age.
+Catnip A member of the mint family, catnip is a wonderful

-- 7. Use treat-time for fun and fitness - Treats can help train your cat in agility exercises or tricks. - 8.
-Apologize with cat treats After an unpleasant experience, treats will sooth an unhappy feline. - 9.
-Treats don't replace love Cats require physical contact like playing, petting, and holding. - 10.
+- occasional treat for cats over 6 months of age. - 7.
+Use treat-time for fun and fitness - Treats can help train your cat in agility exercises or tricks. - 8.
+Apologize with cat treats After an unpleasant experience, treats will sooth an unhappy feline. - Treats don't replace love Cats require physical contact like playing, petting, and holding. - 10.
 Natural cat cookies Cooked liver, fish, or eggs are great and you know exactly what they're eating.